-What also didn’t happen is; I never have gone up on my lines again…after well over a hundred shows (knock on wood).
+What also didn’t happen is; I never have gone up on my lines again…after a hundred-plus shows (knock on wood).

 It’s a tough moment for all concerned, but I find it kind of exhilarating.
 I mean, all bets are off at that moment.
 I can now take this evening any direction I please.
 It’s like being Billy Taylor on the piano and Chet Baker turning to you and saying; “Take it.”